ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json/other.md

 Given the constraints and input format for the JSON, we insert this sample dataset using the following query.
 Here, we set `flatten_nested=0`.

-The following statement inserts 10m rows, so this may take a few minutes to execute.
-Apply a LIMIT if required.
+The following statement inserts 10 million rows, so this may take a few minutes to execute.
+Apply a `LIMIT` if required:

 ```sql
 INSERT INTO http